Christmas Guest Bed Ideas

 Dec 7, 2018 | Beds & Accessories

-There are generally two styles of sofa bed mechanisms or actions.
+There are generally two styles of sofa bed mechanisms.
 The first type has a metal frame that folds out from underneath the seating area to reveal a mattress.
 The mattresses can vary in depth and construction – the deeper the mattress, the greater comfort and support provided.
 This type of sofa bed is generally the most expensive type and is a good option if you regularly have guests.

 Z-beds and fold-out sofa chairs are a great option for single guests and don’t take up as much room as a sofa bed.
-Cheaper models are made entirely from hinged foam cushions with better models having a metal action.
+Cheaper models are made entirely from hinged foam cushions, with better models having a metal action.
 Z-beds fold up neatly and can be stored in a large cupboard.

 Inflatable air mattresses are another choice for the occasional sleepover and have become popular in the last few years.
-Price and quality vary considerably with some coming with their own pumps or self-inflation devices.
-Easy to store and simple to inflate, they can vary hugely in quality so don’t expect the cheapest ones to be the most robust.
+Price and quality vary considerably, with some coming with their own pumps or self-inflation devices.
+Easy to store and simple to inflate, they can vary hugely in quality, so don’t expect the cheapest ones to be the most robust.

 0 Comments